 In her final year of law school, she worked as a legal intern with The Interstate Oil and Gas Compact Commission and worked with oil and gas regulators across the nation.

-During law school she earned a CALI Excellence for the Future Award in Consumer Bankruptcy, Oklahoma Bar Association Bankruptcy Section Excellence in Bankruptcy Law award, Pro Bono and Public Interest Law Exception Service Awards (2018-2019 and 2019-2020), served as treasurer and president of the 2nd Amendment Shooting Club, and served as her class Vice President.
+During law school she earned a CALI Excellence for the Future Award in Consumer Bankruptcy, Oklahoma Bar Association Bankruptcy Section Excellence in Bankruptcy Law award, Pro Bono and Public Interest Law Exceptional Service Awards (2018-2019 and 2019-2020), served as treasurer and president of the 2nd Amendment Shooting Club, and served as her class Vice President.

 In 2020 Jade graduated earning her J.D. along with a Certificate in Energy Law.